JT Gravity Limit of Liouville CFT and Matrix Model: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Douglas Stanford for comments on the draft and Tomonori Ugajin for useful discussions.
+We would like to thank Gaston Gribet for a useful correnpondence.
 This work is supported by the Simons Foundation through the ``It from Qubit'' collaboration.
 TT is also supported by Inamori Research Institute for Science and World Premier International Research Center Initiative (WPI Initiative) from the Japan Ministry of Education, Culture, Sports, Science and Technology (MEXT), by JSPS Grant-in-Aid for Scientific Research (A) No.~21H04469 and by JSPS Grant-in-Aid for Challenging Research (Exploratory) 18K18766.